 What's more, the changing patterns of our electricity use and aging equipment have put pressure on the grid.

 The Interior to Lower Mainland (ILM) Transmission Project will enable more electricity to be delivered from areas where it is generated – in the Columbia and the Peace regions – to the Lower Mainland and Vancouver Island, ensuring that homes and businesses continue to receive clean and reliable energy.

-- Global TV did a recent story on the ILM project which features some great helicopter footage and our crews in action.
+- Global TV story on the ILM project features some great helicopter footage and our crews in action.

 - A look at the work BC Hydro crews did on the tough Spuzzum section of the transmission line